 Developing a potential leader will take some time.
 They’ll need to learn what church leadership entails and how their daily responsibilities will change.
 But with some training and guidance, and opportunities to practice leadership skills (perhaps by taking on management of a church project once in a while) the right leaders can help your church grow.

-Growing With Your Community
+2) Grow Your Community

 The key to successful church growth is planning.
 If you’re not prepared to experience some growing pains, you’ll have a bumpy road ahead.
 But if you consider what church staff you’ll need to hire and how to support your church leadership, you’re setting yourself up for success.